 Purpose-designed LIB testing and storage rooms have been developed to mitigate the potential for harm to personnel.
 One example is a walk-in, 90-minute fire-rated room with internal and external fire protection that can be used as a test chamber or for storing LIBs (Figure 2).

 Features designed to protect personnel and the environment include:

 - The roof has pressure-relief surfaces to equalize the internal and external pressure in the event of an incident.

 - High-performance ventilation for the rapid extraction of harmful or explosive gases.

 - The ability to inject inert gases to help contain hazardous reactions or fires.

 - Fire sensors to warn of a developing fire and integrated fire extinguishing devices.

-- Additional gas sensors to identify outgassing and locations to place more sensors and signal relays as needed.
+- Additional gas sensors are needed to identify outgassing and locations to place more sensors and signal relays.

 The Li metal content in Lithium-ion batteries means they’re a potential hazard to users of battery-powered systems.
 LIB safety hazards include discharges that are too deep, short circuits, elevated temperatures, and mechanical abuse.
 There are dozens of international safety standards and design requirements for LIBs.
 This FAQ has presented five of the most important ones, along with some basic considerations when specifying a LIB testing room.